nathanMcL/nathanMcL.github.io/ReadMe.md

                 - Should orbs be slowed down for smaller screens? <br>
                 - Is that CSS, or JS to adjust the speed for phones? <br>

+### (05/20/2025.1400) About `Slide Button`

+I like the orbs...
+They're just so much fun to be distracted by.<br>
+I've been thinking that the orbs should have a chill mode.<br>
+The `Slide Button` will stop the orbs from bouncing and place them in a 2-by-2 grid.<br>
+If, for whatever reason, I decided to add more orbs.
+The succession of orbs would scale in comparison to the space within the orb section (In theory)<br>

+### Update to `aboutScript.js`

+Hopefully improved the error handling or orb parameters for keeping them from going off screen.<br>

 ### Inspired Me